Globalization refers to the process of international integration with regards to both culture and trade.

 In addition to inheriting the Iraq and Afghanistan Wars, President Obama's foreign policy efforts included relations with Syria, Israel, and Cuba.

-The shift from Presidents Bush to Obama and the upcoming 2016 elections have seen a resurgence of populism in United States politics.
+The shift from Presidents Bush to Obama and the 2016 election saw a resurgence of populism in United States politics.